 g) Northampton Partnership Homes.
 The Council created Northampton Partnership Homes in January 2015 to deliver the Council's landlord function.
 This is being financed through a management fee paid by the Council to NPH.
-There are a number of general fund activities provided directly (eg certain housing responsibilities such as Housing Choice) and indirectly through recharges (eg grounds maintenance) by NPH.
-There is a risk of financial implications to the Council arising from planned work streams to review areas recently transferred to NPH, including grounds maintenance.
+There are a number of general fund activities provided directly (eg certain housing responsibilities such as Housing Choice) and indirectly through recharges by NPH.

-The risk of this is mitigated through the governance structures and the involvement of the Chief Finance Officer and his representatives in those governance structures.
-This includes regular meetings between the Chief Finance officer and NPH Finance Director.
+The risks are mitigated through the governance structures and the involvement of the Chief Finance Officer and his representatives in those governance structures.
+This includes regular meetings between the Chief Finance Officer and NPH Resources Director.

 - h) Employee Costs.
-Pay inflation has been assumed to be 1% for 2017/18 and across the MTFS period.
+Pay inflation has been assumed to be 2% for 2018/19 and across the MTFS period.
 This is in line with government announcements on public sector pay.
 The impact of announcements regarding the National Living Wage are also reflected in budget forecasts over the medium term.
-In addition pressures arising from increasing national insurance contributions and employer pension contribution rates (from 2020/21) have been factored into budget plans over the medium term. - i) Impact of budget proposals from other local authorities and partner organisations.
-Budget pressures are being faced by the County Council and their savings options include changes that are likely to impact on our financial position.
-There maybe knock on impacts of options to deliver this proposal on this Council's budget.
+In addition pressures arising from increasing national insurance contributions and employer pension contribution rates (from 2020/21) have been factored into budget plans over the medium term - i) Impact of budget proposals from other local authorities and partner organisations.
+Significant budget pressures are being faced by the County Council and there is a Best Value inspection being undertaken by Government into their financial position.
+Their savings options include changes that are likely to impact on our financial position.
+There maybe knock on impacts of options to deliver this proposal on this Council's budget and it is unclear if the Inspection will have any implications for this Council.

-This risk is being mitigated through close working and joint meetings, at a member and officer level, with the County Council.
+This risk is being mitigated, as far as possible, through close working and joint meetings, at a member and officer level, with the County Council.
 The general reserves include this to assist in managing any possible financial risk.